 Pantoprazole (By mouth)

-Treats gastroesophageal reflux disease (GERD) and damage to the esophagus.
-Also treats high levels of acid in the stomach caused by a tumor (such as Zollinger-Ellison syndrome).
+Treats gastroesophageal reflux disease (GERD), a damaged esophagus, and high levels of stomach acid.
 This medicine is a proton pump inhibitor (PPI).

 When This Medicine Should Not Be Used